LookAtMe-Genius-Cameraman/T_System/docs/remote_ui/r_sync_API.md

 # Getting Services
 - If a specific parameter NAME is given, its service are listed.
-- CAUSE parameter can be either `availability`.
+- CAUSE parameter can be either `availability` or `auto_sync`.
   If `availability` is given, returns the network connection caused availability status of remote folder synchronization.
+  Else if `auto_sync` given, returns automatic folder synchronization flag.

 ## Request
 ```http